kendemu/Client/Plugin/KinectV2/README.md

  library
  ../lib: SIGVerse library file and OpenNI library file needed
  rutime
- ../Release: OpenCV dynamic link library files needed
+ ../Release: OpenCV dynamic link library files and a config file needed

 you can download from below:
 <**********>